Tonic (band)

 Tonic is an American rock band, formed in 1993 by Emerson Hart and Jeff Russo.
 Later members have included Dan Lavery, Kevin Shepard, Pierce Bowers and Dan Rothchild.
 The band signed with Polydor Records in 1995, through which they released their debut studio album Lemon Parade (1996).
 Despite lukewarm critical and commercial response, it spawned the singles "Open Up Your Eyes" and "If You Could Only See" in 1997, which significantly entered several Billboard charts, including Adult Alternative Airplay, Radio Songs, Alternative Airplay and Mainstream Rock.
 The album received platinum certification by the Recording Industry Association of America (RIAA).

 Tonic spent much of the next two years touring, adding to its reputation as a relentlessly gigging band.
 In addition to extensive touring, Tonic produced other work, including songs for film soundtracks.
 After self-producing their second album Sugar (1999), Tonic released their third album Head on Straight in 2002.

 Tonic has received two Grammy Award nominations from Head on Straight, including one for Best Rock Performance by a Duo or Group with Vocal for "Take Me As I Am", and one for Best Rock Album.
 The band then went on hiatus beginning in 2004 while its members pursued other musical endeavors.
-It wasn't until late 2008 Tonic became active again, embarking on a tour and releasing a greatest-hits compilation, all of which served as a prelude to their fourth studio album, 2010's Tonic.
+It was not until late 2008 Tonic became active again, embarking on a tour and releasing a greatest-hits compilation, all of which served as a prelude to their self-titled fourth studio album (2010).
 After the release of that album, Tonic has continued to tour and remain active, utilizing direct funding from fans to make an all-acoustic version of Lemon Parade titled Lemon Parade Revisited in 2016, and debuting their first non-album single with 2021's "To Be Loved".

 History

+1993–1998

 The record as a whole is full of the heavy, distortion-laden Tonic sound, and guitars that make them who they are.